 The next morning we toured the Villa & Jardins Ephrussi de Rothschild.
 The rose-pink villa took us back in time to French luxury in the late 1800s.
 Madame Ephrussi, daughter of Baron Alphonse de Rothschild, is the woman behind this villa and all the artwork that it holds.

 She was introduced to art through James de Rothschild’s collection, and in 1883, married Maurice Ephrussi to become part of a family of bankers and wheat exporters.
 And while the pale pink interior (her signature style) caught our eye, like most people, we sped through the villa and made a beeline for the water-front gardens.
 There are nine of them — all stunning — in a variety of themes including French, Spanish, Florentine and Japanese.

 Dinner on the waterfront at La Vieille Maison (also known as Momo’s) was beautiful our last night in Eze.
-It’s a small family-run restaurant with rooftop tables.
+It’s a small and casual family-run restaurant with rooftop tables.
 Our seafood meal started with the most amazing Nicoise salad I’ve ever had.
 Apparently I wasn’t the only one impressed: come to find out, the New York Times thinks very highly of Momo’s too.